 Sometimes the Windows Search doesn’t work.
 There are no error codes either.
 In that case, it’s best to check error logs in the Event Viewer.
-Look for an error present in Windows error logs with the Event ID 3104.
+Look for an error in Windows error logs with the Event ID 3104.
 Does it say Enumerating user sessions to generate filter pools failed?
-If yes, then in this post, we are answering how you can fix it.
+If yes, then we are answering how you can fix it in this post.
 The full error message goes as:

 Enumerating user sessions to generate filter pools failed.

 It may also include (HRESULT : 0x80040210) (0x80040210) in the details section of the log.

 The error occurs because something prohibits the search function from initializing.
 Many users assume it’s because of Cortana, but that’s not necessarily true.
 Some users have also reported that the error occurs after restarting the system.
 This error was also reported on Windows Server with the same event id 3104.

 Reasons behind Event ID 3104 Windows Search Error